Tag Archive for: Inter Relocation Group

 Yes, a Record of Note!

-The Club Budapest’s Fifth Charity Horse Racing evening was an enormous success.
-Sweeping up the sawdust and horse droppings and discarded betting slips and counting the monies from the record attendance took even longer than last year when the previous record of amount of 100,000ft was raised!
+The Club Budapest’s Fifth Charity Horse Racing Evening was an enormous success.
+Sweeping up the sawdust and horse droppings and discarded betting slips and counting the money from the record attendance took even longer than last year when the previous record of 100,000 HUF was raised!

 More details

-The Club will be buying equipment for the Norbertine Sisters’ kitchen training workshop with the monies raised!
+The Club will be buying equipment for the Norbertine Sisters’ kitchen training workshop with the money raised!

-And finally, thanks to those others who without the evening would not have been so successful – the many Race Sponsors, private and corporate, to friends who couldn’t be there but made donations – and last but by no means least our Main Sponsor Inter Relocation!”
+And finally, thanks to those others who, without them, the evening would not have been so successful – the many Race Sponsors, private and corporate; to friends who couldn’t be there but made donations; and last but by no means least, our Main Sponsor Inter Relocation!”

 Inter Relocation is proud to be the main sponsor of this charity event to support the Children of Zsámbék.
 More about Inter Relocations’s charity work: HERE